Ming2k8-Coder/VotolAIO/README.md

   - 2 type of Program: stock and 3rd party
   - stock: basic, semi-advanced only
-  - 3rd party (vino) full description, advanced, well remake **Note**:On facebook, Mike-Reyes have his own program.
+  - 3rd party (vino) full description, advanced, well remake -**Note**:On facebook, Mike-Reyes have his own program.
 Differ form vino is change overrate speed to P value
 ---
 ## Docs
   - Using to map port setting